TcMenu/tccLibSdk/README.md

 **For Arduino and PlatformIO, see the links below or just library manager**, this is just a grouping of all the libraries for those that wish to use CMake with a native toolchain such as PicoSDK.

+## Working with Native tool chains in production

+Please note that commercial support for this CMake toolchain is offered, [contact us via our website for details](https://www.thecoderscorner.com/support-services/training-support/). _Please do not ask questions about the commercial use of this toolchain in the regular discussion forums_.

+We can support this toolchain on RP2040 PicoSDK, ESP-IDF, STM32Cube, Atmel AVR and SAMD.
+Please the the above link for more information.

 ## How to use these libraries

 All the coders corner libraries as a CMake artifact usable directly by Pico SDK.
 The links below are the main source for most of our libraries, apart from a few native only libraries hosted here.